 "Pathfinder to all fireteams," said command, the transmission distorted with a hiss of static.
 "Be advised that hostiles have been encountered.
 Stay alert, out."

 "Would it really kill them to offer a little more description?" said Barry.
 A loud crack echoed through the air, and we turned our focus to a seizing woman in the near distance, whose flesh began to quiver and roil as her bones expanded and broke beneath her skin.
-We backed away as the others around us started to violently shake in the same manner, and I watched in horror as their bodies began to separate.
-Arms, heads, and torsos sprouted hundreds of long, finger-like limbs as they pulled themselves free from the whole, and split apart into shuddering pits of deformed teeth that screeched upon the air.
+We backed away as the others around us started to violently shake in the same manner, and I watched in horror while their bodies began to separate.
+Arms, heads, and torsos sprouted hundreds of long, finger-like limbs, and pulled themselves free from the whole, splitting apart into shuddering pits of deformed teeth that screeched upon the air.

 Just as the shrieking horrors closed in on me, the charge reached a crescendo, and I pulled the trigger again in desperation.
 A flash of blinding light canceled the darkness with a thundering boom as the weapon in my hands discharged a tremendous electrical shockwave, disintegrating every creature in a rippling avalanche of gore that tore down the corridor, and seared the meat clean from the walls.
 Fire and smoke was all that remained, blood and splattered remains dripping from the ceiling, and running down the walls.
 Even the floor of hands had been blown back into the scorched brick of the sewer.